|Homepage.||This page: Selling - advice on how to sell a classic car|

 | ||4.
 When is the best time to sell?|| |

 | ||6.
 Doing the deal.|| |

-Ok so you've taken the rash decision to sell your classic car!
-Sometimes, if the car has been a pain in the backside, the decision to sell a classic car is a quick and easy one to make.
+Ok so you've taken the perhaps painful decision to sell your classic car.
+Sometimes, if the car has been a source of irritation of financial ruin, the decision to sell a classic car is a quick and easy one to make.

 However if you're anything like me, putting up your classic car for sale is a painful and heart wrenching decision, regardless of whether you bought it years earlier and did nothing with it, or whether you've sweated cobs over a lengthy restoration that only recently began to bear fruit.

 For many, just owning interesting cars is reason enough to hang on to an old friend, even if they aren't runners - several of my hoard haven't internally combusted on the Queen's highways for many a year, but it doesn't mean I particularly want to part with them.

 Selling classic cars can be a fraught business, but here are some tips on selling old cars anyway.

 (If your car is pre-1970, why not drop me a line here about your car for sale? you never know, I may know someone interested in buying it!).